weygoldt/py2md/README.md

 python3 py2md.py -p py2md.py -m out.md
 ```

-Alternatively, you can install it as a package directly from Github with
+Alternatively, you can install it as a package directly from GitHub with
 the following command.

 ```sh